dronelektron/respawn-unlocker/README.md

 Allows you to unlock the respawn:

-* Enable / Disable invisible walls
+* Manage the invisible walls
-* Enable / Disable triggers
+* Manage the triggers
+* Manage the catapults

 Supported trigger types: